By dentist Dr. Richard Mitchell

 Add these factors together, and the degree of difficulty is not just double that of a front tooth, it's 4x or 6x as difficult to carry out a good treatment!

-Here are three pictures of the same tooth, from different angles.
+Here are three pictures of the same molar tooth, from different angles.
 It is an upper molar tooth.
 Each picture is rotated a quarter turn clockwise from the one before.
 You can see the curved roots.
-Also that 2 of the 4 roots are joined.
+Also that 2 of the 4 roots are joined or fused.
 This tooth has at least 4 root canals inside it, maybe more!

-So, how good does it have to be for a successful result?
+So, how good does the root canal treatment have to be for a successful result?
 And how long should it last?
 Are there any other issues?

 To answer these questions, I'll have to give you a short intensive course on root canal treatment!